puchen8229/EMPBOOTSTRP/README.md

 ```

 EMPBOOTSTRP is used to run bootstrap tests in an arbitrary statistical
 model.
-A statistical model is considered to be a list consisting of 9
+A statistical model is conceptually considered to be a list
-components: the endogenous variable (ENDOG), the exogenous variable
+consisting of 9 components: the endogenous variable (ENDOG), the
-(EXOG), the model parameters (PARAM), the hypo-parameters (H_PARAM), the
+exogenous variable (EXOG), the model parameters (PARAM), the
-information criteria of the model (INFOC), the residuals of the model
+hypo-parameters (H_PARAM), the information criteria of the model
-(resid), the initial values (INI), the forms of residual creation RD,
+(INFOC), the residuals of the model (resid), the initial values (INI),
-and an extra component (EXTRA).
+the forms of residual creation RD, and an extra component (EXTRA).

       Model = List (H_PARAM,PARAM,INFOC,ENDOG,EXOG,resid,RD,INI,EXTRA)

 Often, some components of the model are unknown.
 The statistical task is
 to complete the model using the given known components.
 A data
-generating function (MODEL.DGP) maps a model with given H_PARAM, PARAM,
+generating function (MODEL.DGP) maps a Model with given H_PARAM, PARAM,
-EXOG, and resid to the model with ENDOG.
+EXOG, and resid to the Model with ENDOG.
 An estimation function maps a
-model with ENDOG, EXOG, and H_PARAM to the model with PARAM.
+Model with ENDOG, EXOG, and H_PARAM to the Model with PARAM.
 A model
-selection procedure maps a model with ENDOG and EXOG to the model with
+selection procedure maps a Model with ENDOG and EXOG to the Model with
 H_PARAM.
 For an estimated model, we are often interested in certain
 particular properties of the model, such as parameter constraints,
 stability, or impulse-response functions.
+Such properties are coded as a
+function prp that maps an estimated Model to the properties PRP.

 ``` r
 knitr::include_graphics("functions.png")